Vladimir-Suzdal: Rise of Vladimir

-George's son Andrew the Pious significantly increased Vladimir's power at the expense of the nearby princely states, which he treated with contempt.
-After burning down Kiev, then the metropolitan seat of Rus', in 1169, he enthroned his younger brother.
-For Andrew, his capital of Vladimir was a far greater concern, as he embellished it with white stone churches and monasteries.
-Prince Andrew was murdered by boyars in his suburban residence at Bogolyubovo in 1174.
+Yuri's son Andrey Bogolyubsky significantly increased Vladimir's power at the expense of the nearby princely states, which he treated with contempt.
+Unwilling to share power with his brothers and cousins, he drove them out and seized all their lands by 1162, thus uniting his father's patrimony in Vladimir-Suzdal under his sole rule (samovlastets).
+When grand prince Rostislav I of Kiev died in 1167, a succession crisis broke out in which Andrey argued that, according to the emergent tradition of the Principality of Pereyaslavl being the domain of the crown prince of Kiev, his brother Gleb ought to be enthroned.
+After sacking Kiev in 1169, he enthroned his younger brother.
+Meanwhile, Andrey embellished Vladimir with white stone churches and monasteries.
+Gleb's death in 1171 led to yet another succession crisis that saw the Suzdalians kicked out of Kiev; Andrey formed another coalition in an attempt to retake the capital, but was utterly defeated in the Siege of Vyshgorod (1173).
+The coalition fell apart, and some months later, prince Andrey was murdered by his own boyars in his suburban residence at Bogolyubovo in 1174.

-After a brief interregnum, Andrew's brother Vsevolod III secured the throne.
-He continued most of his brother's policies and once again subjugated Kiev in 1203.
-Vsevolod's chief enemies, however, were the Southern Ryazan Principality, which appeared to stir discord in the princely family, and the mighty Turkic state of Volga Bulgaria, which bordered Vladimir-Suzdal to the east.
-After several military campaigns, Ryazan was burnt to the ground, and the Bulgars were forced to pay tribute.
+During the 1174–1177 Suzdalian war of succession, Andrey's brother Vsevolod III secured the throne of Vladimir, although the Yurievichi lost control of the Novgorod Republic for a decade.
+The Yurievichi clan also dropped out of the competition for the Kievan throne, never seeking it again, supporting Rurik Rostislavich's accession in 1194.
+Instead, Vsevolod's chief focus was on subjugating the southern Ryazan Principality, which appeared to stir discord in the princely family, and the mighty Turkic state of Volga Bulgaria, which bordered Vladimir-Suzdal to the east.
+After several military campaigns, Ryazan was burnt to the ground in 1208, and the Bulgars were forced to pay tribute.

+Fragmentation

-Vsevolod's death in 1212 precipitated a serious dynastic conflict.
+Vsevolod's death in 1212 precipitated another serious dynastic conflict.
 His eldest son Konstantin gained the support of powerful Rostovan boyars and Mstislav the Bold of Kiev and expelled the lawful heir, his brother George, from Vladimir to Rostov.
 George managed to return to the capital six years later, upon Konstantin's death.
 George proved to be a shrewd ruler who decisively defeated Volga Bulgaria and installed his brother Yaroslav in Novgorod.
 His reign, however, ended when the Mongol hordes under Batu Khan took and burnt Vladimir in 1238.
 Thereupon they proceeded to devastate other major cities of Vladimir-Suzdal during the Mongol invasion of Kievan Rus'.